oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 For this release of Zero Downtime Migration (21.3) , only Grid Infrastructure-based database services are supported as targets.
 For example, an LVM-based instance or an instance created in compute node without Grid Infrastructure are not supported targets.

-For Exadata Cloud Service and Exadata Cloud at Customer targets, the placeholder database must be created using Control Plane, not Grid Infrastructure Database Services before database migration begins.
+For Exadata Cloud Service and Exadata Cloud at Customer targets, the placeholder database must be created using Control Plane not using any other methods.

 Estimated Time: 30 minutes